-TINNITUS RESOURCES
+TINNITUS JOURNEY

 I first got tinnitus back in 2009 and it had a massive impact on my life.
 I'm in a much better place with it now.
 I still have it, but I rarely notice it.

-Everyone’s response and tinnitus journey is different and I’m not a professional medical practitioner, so please consult a GP or specialist first if you have just started hearing tinnitus or noticed a change in your hearing.
+Everyone's response and tinnitus journey is different and I'm not a professional medical practitioner, so please consult a doctor or specialist first if you have just started hearing tinnitus or noticed a change in your hearing.

 Keith Wright - Filmmaker